Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Using Scikit-learn Imputation and Deletion.md

 ## Params
 - strategy="constant" : will fill missing values in a constant manner meaning that the value don't change
-- strategy="mean" : will fill the missing values with the [[mean]] of all existing values in the column
+- strategy="mean" : will fill the missing values with the [[Mean]] of all existing values in the column
 - fill_value : will determine what to input to the missing values if it is set to constant